VISIT & HIKE TO LAKE OESCHINEN – TRAVEL GUIDE

 GET TO LAKE OESCHINENSEE WITHOUT A HIKE

 I used the shuttle on my way back the day it hailed so badly, and I was really thankful for it.
-Otherwise, I suggest doing at least the easy hike.
+Otherwise, I suggest doing at least the easy hike (it actually is a downhill walk).

 This way, you will see Lake Oeschinen, not from the top – it still looks pretty, but the best views are from above.